 Just as we have seen in this tutorial, WordPress themes can have injected malicious code that can harm or steal your information.
 It helps to stop and think about the source before you install that WordPress theme.

-If you would like to have surefire way keeping malware and malicious code in WordPress themes, the first step is installing themes you can trust.
+If you would like to have a surefire way to keep malware and malicious code in WordPress themes, the first step is installing themes you can trust.
 You can install our free WordPress themes since they have been tried and tested by thousands of clients.

 Secondly, you need to scan WordPress themes that you suspect might be infected with malware or malicious code.
 I hope this article is an eye-opener to you, please take time to share your experience, ask any question regarding this topic or leave a compliment in the comments section below.